How much does a car battery weigh? — explained

 Are heavier batteries more efficient than lighter ones?

 Sometimes.
 If we are talking about batteries of the same size, a heavier battery will almost certainly be cheaper and more readily available.
 However, lightweight batteries are preferable when discussing cold-cranking amps, overall power, and longevity.
 The only downside to lightweight batteries is the cost, and this is because they are generally more expensive and challenging to acquire.
+It’s even more of a reason to check for car battery corrosion signs and maintain your car’s battery.

 Vehicle batteries come in varied weights, depending on the type.
 The battery type can either be standard, lightweight, heavy-weight, etc. Similarly, an empty battery would weigh less than a full one since it does not have components like lithium-ion or lead acid.